Naza96/ETL-Job_posts_from_Upwork/README.md

 ## Getting Started

-To analyse this project and analyze Upwork job posts, follow these steps:
+To analyse this project, follow these steps:

 - Open the provided Jupyter notebook to access the script for web scraping.
 - Ensure you have the required packages installed.
 If not, refer to the package installation section in the notebook.